 - Participate in iRead Outside or other programs in the garden.

-- Join us for a potluck or seasonal gatherings.
+- Join us for seasonal gatherings.

 We also welcome students from local schools for field trips and group stewardship in our teaching garden!
 Please contact us to arrange a date ahead of time.